matzesoft/DynamicLedMatrix/README.md

 # DynamicLedMatrix
-DynamicLedMatrix is an IoT student project to dynamically display sensor data on an Adafruit RGB Matrix and web dashboard.
+DynamicLedMatrix is an IoT student project to dynamically display sensor data on an RGB Matrix and web dashboard.
+It leverages Arduino- and Adafruit-hardware and a dashboard built with Next.js.

 ### Architecture
 The system contains of four components: